 Our bus stop was named Reussbuhl, Fluhmuhle and Bus number 2 has to be used to reach Lucerne station and vice versa.
 All buses had a running display of the next stop, making it easy to use them.
-We reached Lucerne station, found the tourist information center to enquire about the weather for next 3 days and decided our itinerary based on local weather conditions.
+We reached Lucerne station, found the tourist information centre to inquire about the weather for the next 3 days and decided our itinerary based on local weather conditions.
 Then, we went out for that day’s sight-seeing.

-The Lucerne lake was just besides the Lucerne station with mountains on the other side of the lake.
+The Lucerne lake was just beside the Lucerne station with mountains on the other side of the lake.
 The view was breathtaking.
-It started drizzling / raining and added more fun.
+It started drizzling/raining and added more fun.
 We visited Chappel Bridge and Lion Monument.
-Then had food in an Indian restaurant.
+Then we had food in an Indian restaurant.
 That was the only Indian restaurant we visited in the whole of our trip and that was the only costliest bill too. 🙂

-Day 6 – 02/05/2017 : Mt.
+Day 6 – 02/05/2017: Mt.
 Titlis.
-Since, weather was clear in Lucerne on that day, we decided to do Mt.
+Since the weather was clear in Lucerne on that day, we decided to do Mt.
 Titlis.
 We started early and took tickets for the entire journey (from Lucerne station to Engelberg, Engelberg to Mt.Titlis, and return till Lucern station).